The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: Introduction

-The main idea for the proof of Theorem \ref{teorema} is to take variation along a vector field in $\CK^n(\epsilon)$ in both sides of equalities (\ref{Crofton}) and (\ref{gbIntro}), and to compare them.
+The main idea for the proof of the theorem above is to compare the first variations of both sides of equalities (\ref{Crofton}) and (\ref{gbIntro}).
+Indeed, valuations are determined by their first variation up to scalar multiples of $\chi$.

-In order to obtain a first expression of the variation of $\int_{\L_{r}^{\C}}\chi(\partial\Omega\cap L_{r})dL_{r}$ along a vector field in $\CK^n(\epsilon)$, we proceed as in \cite{solanes.gb} (see Section \ref{variation1}).
-In $\C^n$, the variation of the Hermitian intrinsic volumes was obtained by Bernig and Fu in \cite{bernig.fu}.
-Here we use the same method to find the generalization for $\epsilon\neq 0$ (see Section \ref{variation2}).
+In order to obtain the variation of $\phi_{j}$ we proceed as in \cite{solanes.gb} (see Section \ref{variation1}).
+The variation of the hermitian intrinsic volumes $\mu_{k,q}$ was obtained by Bernig and Fu in \cite{bernig.fu} in case $\epsilon=0$.
+Here we use the same method to find this variation for $\epsilon\neq 0$ (see Section \ref{variation2}).

-Using formula (\ref{Crofton}), we prove in Section \ref{six} that the total Gauss curvature does not satisfy the reproductive property and we get in $\C^n$ the following expression:

-In \cite{abardia.m1}, it is proved that the reproductive property (\ref{reproduct}) is not satisfied by the mean curvature integral either.